skasproject/skas/docsite/docs/delegated.md

 - `skCrd.namespace:  dep1-userdb`  define the namespace this IDP will use to manage the user's information.

 - Then, we define one adminGroup: `dep1-admin`.
 The Helm chart will setup RBAC rules to allow members of this group to access SKAS users resources in the namespace set above.

 - Then, we create an initial admin user `dep1-admin`, belonging to the group `admin`.
 More on this later.

 Then, there is the `exposure` part, who define how this service will be exposed.
-(The default configuration is expose to `localhost` in clean text)
+(The default configuration is expose to `localhost` in clear text)

 - `exposure.internal.enabled: false` shutdown the HTTP server bound on localhost.
 - `exposure.external.enabled: true` set the HTTP server bound on the POD IP up.
 This on port 7112 with no SSL.